zesty-io/zesty-org/guides/integrations/okta-sso-and-zesty.io.md

 ### **Get ecosystem_zuid**

 1. Use Zesty’s [Get Ecosystems API](https://accounts-api.zesty.org/#750eb50b-c53c-44aa-aa4a-b0b1199fb4bf) as seen below, replacing the token for Authorization (obtained in get token step)

+**NOTE**: This API requires the user to have access to an instance.
+You will not get an ecosystem_zuid unless you have access to an instance in an ecosystem

 2. This will return the Ecosystems you have access to in JSON format, select one ZUID in the data returned and use that as the ecosystem_zuid in register step.

 ```